A learning experience in Silicon Valley

 “For many years now,” explains Patricia, “I’ve been observing how digital transformation is changing every part of business, including HR.”

-Actually, Patricia’s done much more than just observed change – in her role she’s helped to transform Orange Business Services.
+Actually, Patricia’s done much more than just observed change – in her role she’s helped to transform Orange Business.
 This real-world experience of guiding a large multinational corporation through its journey of digital transformation makes her the perfect person to help other HR leaders as they attempt to modernise and digitise their own operations.

 “An account manager asked if I would present our own digital transformation story to a client.
-I met with their Director of HR and presented our Plazza story, telling him about the challenges we faced to implement our internal social media network within Orange Business Services.
+I met with their Director of HR and presented our Plazza story, telling him about the challenges we faced to implement our internal social media network within Orange Business.
 The presentation was well received, and I was invited to return.
 Soon, the word got around and I was getting more requests for further presentations to other clients.”

 This was the start of what would eventually evolve into LEX.